catalyst-team/classification/README.md

 *  The directory contains code on which calculations were performed.
 This is necessary for full complete reproducibility.

 #### configs
 *  The directory contains configs on which calculations were performed.
-This is necessary for full complete reproducibility.